Your Career and ... Grief?

 Grief is not a fun topic.
 And it’s probably not a topic you’d expect a career coach to bring up.

-But it's so important for us to talk about, especially when it comes to your career.
+But grief is an essential emotion.
+And it’s important for us to talk about, especially when it comes to your career.

 Letting go of things—even the things that aren’t good for us—is still a loss.